bozicb/bozicb.github.io/lectures/MLDA/Week 1/lab/Lab_Sheet_1.md

 Lab Sheet 1
 ===========

 This is an introduction into standard libraries used in ML and how to load an existing data set.
+Before you start, I recommend installing [Jupyter Lab](https://jupyter.org/install.html) and using it for this and all future labs.

 Task 1: Load Libraries
 ----------------------